convincedcoder/convincedcoder.github.io-source/_posts/2018-01-20-How-I-created-this-blog.md

 If you want to modify the look and feel of your blog, you can start modifying `index.html`, `style.scss`, the layouts in the `_layouts` folder and the additional styles in the `_sass` folder.

 The look of any highlighted code on your blog is defined in the `_sass/_variables.scss` file.
 Jekyll uses [Rouge](http://rouge.jneen.net/) for syntax highlighting.
 Rouge transforms source code into HTML where the code is divided into `<span>` elements with a class that indicates what they represent (keyword, string literal, ...).
 The `_sass/_variables.scss` file then defines what color to use for each of those classes.
-I based my version of this file on [the highlighing style used by the GitHub Pages Modernist theme](https://github.com/pages-themes/modernist/blob/master/_sass/rouge-base16-dark.scss).
+I based my version of this file on [the highlighting style used by the GitHub Pages Modernist theme](https://github.com/pages-themes/modernist/blob/master/_sass/rouge-base16-dark.scss).

 ## Structure of a post